 - Regularly clean with disinfectant the toilets that you use.
 With hot water and detergent, wipe the flush handle, toilet seat, bathroom taps, surfaces and door handles at least once a day.
 Keep a cloth just for cleaning the toilet (or use a disposable one each time).

 - You should stay off work, school, college, etc, while you have amoebiasis.
 Your doctor will advise you when it is safe to return.
 Avoid contact with other people as far as possible during this time.

-- Food handlers: if you work with food and develop diarrhoea or vomiting, you must inform your employer and immediately leave the food-handling area.
+- Food handlers: if you work with food and develop diarrhoea or being sick (vomiting), you must inform your employer and immediately leave the food-handling area.
 If amoebiasis is confirmed, you should inform your employer and stay away from work until your doctor advises it is safe to return.

 If you have amoebiasis infection and you work with vulnerable groups of people such as the elderly, the unwell or the young, you should inform your employer.